 Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
 On the flip side, getting around in a city can be pricey, but there may be more buses, trains and low-cost flight options to actually get to school.
 Washington Adventist Universityis in a suburban setting in Maryland.

 When creating a budget for college, don’t forget to consider personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

 Now, let’s look at the breakdown of all expenses, to get a better estimate of what is really costs to go to Washington Adventist University.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Washington Adventist University undergrads use financial aid to to cover the cost of tuition.
+The majority of Washington Adventist University undergrads use financial aid to finance their education.
 In 2021, 900 of the 1,327 undergrads enrolled received financial aid.
-Washington Adventist University meets 38 percent of the demonstrated financial need for undergraduates.
+Washington Adventist University meets 38% of the demonstrated financial need for undergraduates.